Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Introduction

 \subsection{Acknowledgments}

-I would like to thank Masaki Hanamura for helpful discussion about Sections \ref{sec:Goodwillie} and \ref{sec:n-excisive}.
-Our discussion generalizes the universal property of $n$-excisive approximation of $\infty$-categories for functors admitting a right adjoint.
+I would like to thank Masaki Hanamura for the helpful discussion about Sections~\ref{sec:Goodwillie} and~\ref{sec:n-excisive}.
+Our discussion generalizes the universal property of $n$-excisive approximation for $\infty$-categories related to functors that admit a right adjoint. \paragraph{Use of AI tools.} The author used Google's Gemini-pro 3.1 as a conversational research aid for brainstorming and refining mathematical formulations, and OpenAI's Prism (GPT-5.2) for editorial and expository assistance, including structural refinement.
+These tools improved the manuscript's clarity and indicated where abbreviated arguments warranted fuller exposition.
+All results, proofs, and final formulations were reviewed, verified, and approved by the author, who bears sole responsibility for the content of this work.